MartinPepa/Arduino/projects/04-keypad4x4/docs/README.md

 - `begin(uint8_t addr, uint8_t chipid)`: Initialises the sensor.
 Returns *true* if the init was successful, otherwise *false*.
   - addr (uint8_t): The I2C address to use. *Default 0x77*.
   - chipid (uint8_t): The expected chip ID (used to validate connection).
+- `readAltitude(seaLevel1hPa)`: Calculates the aproximate altitude in meters using barometric pressure and the supplied sea level hPa as a reference.
+  - seaLevel1hPa (float): The current hPa at sea level. *Default 1013.25*.
 - `readPressure()`: Reads barometric pressure from device.
 Returns barometric pressure in Pa.
-- `readAltitude(seaLevel1hPa)`: Calculates the aproximate altitude in meters using barometric pressure and the supplied sea level hPa as a reference.
+- `seaLevelForAltitude(altitude, atmospheric)`: Calculates the pressure at sea level (QNH) in hPa from the specified altitude and atmospheric pressure (QFE).
-  - seaLevel1hPa (float): The current hPa at sea level. *Default 1013.25*.
+  - altitude (float): Altitude in m.
+  - atmospheric (float): Atmospheric pressure in hPa.

 ### DHT11 / DHT12 / DHT21 / DHT22

 Library link: [DHT Library](https://github.com/adafruit/DHT-sensor-library)

+- `begin(usec)`: Setup sensor pins and set pull timings.
+  - usec (uint8_t): Optionally pass pull-up time (in microseconds) before DHT reading. *Default 55*.
 - `DHT(pin, type, count)`: Instantiates a new DHT class.
   - pin (uint8_t): pin number that sensor is connected.
   - type (uint8_t): type of sensor.